 In the limited circumstances where a sole proprietorship (which is legally treated as an individual) uses derivatives to hedge against commercial risk and thus qualify as an eligible derivatives party, the derivatives firm transacting with such party must identify and document the nature of the sole proprietorship's business and the commercial risks it needs to manage for purposes of the transaction (paragraph 8(2)(b)).
 This is in addition to the expectation that a derivatives firm will take reasonable steps to determine if a derivatives party is an eligible derivatives party (described more fully in Section 1 of this Policy).

 PART 3 DEALING WITH OR ADVISING DERIVATIVES PARTIES

-DIVISION 1 - GENERAL OBLIGATIONS TOWARDS ALL DERIVATIVES PARTIES
+DIVISION 1 - GENERAL OBLIGATIONS TOWARDS ALL DERIVATIVES PARTIES firms and registered individuals under securities legislation (the registrant fair dealing obligation).5

 Section 9 - Fair dealing